denten-books/plain-text/2-device.md

 neither make sense in isolation.
 Rather, we are witnessing the workings of a
 metaphor: a transference of properties between two distinct locations, one in the head and one on paper.
 Neither physical nor mental descriptions of these processes alone are sufficient to locate cognition.
+The subject escapes depending on our point of view.
+When the hand writes, it is the brain that thinks.
+But when the hand thinks, it is the brain that writes.
 One must understand both sides of the equation.
-Meaning in that sense lies in the transition from the hand to the head and from mind to paper.
+Meaning in that sense lies in the transition from the hand to the head and from mind to paper: "Where does thinking take place?" he asks.
+It takes place "on paper, in our head, in the mind" he answers.
+But, "none of these statements of locality gives *the* locality of thinking" [@wittgenstein_blue_1965, 16].

-"Can a machine think," Wittgenstein asks [@wittgenstein_blue_1965, 16]?
+"Can a machine think?"
+Wittgenstein asks later on in the first notebook [@wittgenstein_blue_1965, 16].
 The problem, as he explains, is not one of finding a machine that can do the job---of manipulating signs, for example.
 It lies in the ability of a machine to enact the both sides of the metaphoric equation.
 "Doing the job," the manipulation of signs, must correspond to something else.
 Severed from some other analogical structure, the "blind" manipulation of signs is a meaningless activity.
 Meaning, Wittgenstein seems to suggest, resides simply in this analogy between something (symbol) and something else (mechanism).
+The question then can be better rephrased as "can a machine have private mental states?"
+Can it feel pain in the sense of pain being a state of affairs no accessible to others [@wittgenstein_blue_1965, 16, 46-9]?
+We return to the correspondence between the internal and the external.

-Wittgenstein extends his thought experiments about reading machines in his *Brown Notebook.* Let us study the word "reading," he suggests early on.
+Wittgenstein extends his thought experiments about thinking machines in his *Brown Notebook.* Let us study the word "reading," he suggests early on.
 By reading, he means the activity of "translating script into sounds," "of writing according to dictation," or "of copying in writing a page of print"